MapColonies/config/README.md

 The package debug logger is implemented using the [`debug`](https://www.npmjs.com/package/debug) npm package and is configured using the `DEBUG` Environment variable.

-The following are the values you can configure to to use the debug option.
+The following are the values you can configure to use the debug option.

 ### `DEBUG=*`
 Enables all the logs.
 Note that setting this option might enable debug logging of other packages.